American National Bank Building (Sarasota, Florida): Hotel usage

-Retirement Facility
+Retirement facility

-In 1967, it was announced that the Trustees of the Sarasota Non-Profit Foundation had purchased the hotel and decided to use it as a nursing home with 60 rooms.
-The next year, the hotel was modernized and made it into the Building Magazine as a Modernization Citation.
-In the 1980s, many of its lifetime tenants no longer occupied the building, which led to its closure.
+In 1967, it was announced that the trustees of the Sarasota non-profit foundation had purchased the hotel and would use it as a 60-room nursing home.
+The next year, the hotel was modernized and featured in the Building Magazine as a modernization citation.
+In the 1980s, many of its longtime tenants no longer occupied the building, leading to its closure.